 The collection of data will assist evaluating the safety programs and employee attitudes globally down to the location level .
 A dashboard was released during 2017 to quickly display and organize real time safety.
-This will be a valuable tool to assist with reaction to safety and operational trends in the work place.
+This has been a valuable tool to assist with reaction to safety and operational trends in the work place.
 Core Lab considers time crucial to proper case management, and injury prevention.

-Incident Type 2010 - 2017
+Incident Type 2010 - 2018

-Slips, Trips and Falls accounted for 36% of the recordable incidents over the past 8 years.
-The number of incidents from ST&F have remained the same from 7 (30%) in 2016 to 7 (33%) in 2017.
-This is still a noticeable improvement from previous years ST&F accident frequency.
+Slips, Trips and Falls

+The number of incidents from ST&F have increased slightly from 7 (33%) in 2017 to 9 (43%) in 2018.
+While still an improvement since 2010 ST&F has gradually increased over the past 2 years.

-recordable incidents over the past 8 years.
-Lifting incidents remained the same at 4 in 2016 and 2017 accounting for 19% of all recordable incidents in 2017.
+Lifting

+Lifting incidents decreased slightly with 4 in 2017 and 3 (14%) 2018.
 Back strains continue to account for the majority of high cost cases with lost and restricted days.
 Despite the low number of cases year over year significant safety improvement opportunities exist in training and ergonomics.